geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 500 million viz represents 25 million for file viz.

 ##### **Geohot** [[00:30:24](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1824)]
 We shouldn't prematurely optimize anything, right?
-Because it is a lot easier to just...
+Because it is a lot easier to just..
 If JSON's good enough, we should leave it as JSON.
 It's only like, yeah, I mean, once you have 25 million profiler events, sure, that's just never going to work in JSON.
 But for the rewrites, if it's fast enough, I don't think we should change it.
 I think we should, with all of these viz improvements, we should have a very clear, like, here's a real workflow, that I want to improve.
-And yeah, if you're saying right now that if you have, like, Lama, and it has 25 million, and the profiler is non-responsive, okay, cool.
+And yeah, if you're saying right now that if you have, like, LLaMA, and it has 25 million, and the profiler is non-responsive, okay, cool.
 That's like a loop.
 We know what we have to make faster.
 But just saying, like, oh, well, you know, it'd be nicer if the rewrite event sent less stuff.
 Is this a problem?

 ##### **Geohot** [[00:31:11](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=1871)]
 Maybe not.